 Terms from the Open Systems Interconnection Basic Reference Model

-This Recommended Standard makes use of a number of terms defined in reference [1] (see also 1.6.1.4).
+This Recommended Standard makes use of a number of terms defined in reference [1].
 The use of those terms in this Recommended Standard is to be understood in a generic sense, that is, in the sense that those terms are generally applicable to any of a variety of technologies that provide for the exchange of information between real systems.
 Those terms are

-blocking;

 connection;

 entity;